ProjectEvergreen/greenwood/www/pages/docs/index.md

 ### Installation
-Greenwood can be installed with any of the common package managers available today.
+Greenwood can be installed manually with any of the common package managers available today or you scaffold a new project through our [`init` package](/getting-started/quick-start/#init-package).

 ```bash
 # npm